-By way of internal practice, some of the Company's Directors also act as Directors on fully owned subsidiaries within the Group, namely: Tigné Contracting Limited, Solutions & Infrastructure Services Limited (until its amalgamation into MIDI p.l.c. on the 4 October 2023) and T14 Investments Limited.
-Mr. Joseph A. Gasan is also a director on Mid Knight Holdings Limited, a joint venture Company.
+By way of internal practice, some of the Company's Directors also act as Directors on fully owned subsidiaries within the Group, namely: Tigné Contracting Limited, Solutions & Infrastructure Services Limited and T14 Investments Limited.
+Mr. Joseph A. Gasan is also a director on Mid Knight Holdings Limited, a joint venture company.

-During the period under review the CEO acted as a director of Tigné Contracting Limited, Solutions & Infrastructure Services Limited (until its amalgamation into MIDI p.l.c. on the 4 October 2023) and Mid Knight Holdings Limited.
+During the period under review the CEO acted as a director of Tigné Contracting Limited, Mid Knight Holdings Limited and its subsidiary Mid Knight Operations Limited.